Red peppers are a standard food item in many cuisines around the world. They are incredibly tasty and nutritious, with many health benefits.

 Vitamin C and Scurvy Prevention

-Vitamin C is not naturally produced by guinea pigs and without this vitamin, they are prone to a fatal disease called scurvy.
-So, guinea pigs must receive it through foods or supplements.
-Red peppers are packed with vitamin C and they can help with preventing the scurvy disease.
+Red peppers are packed with vitamin C, and they can help prevent scurvy disease.
 The following are the symptoms of scurvy: diarrhea, rough fur, bleeding, no appetite, and discharge.

 Red bell peppers can have many benefits for guinea pig’s blood as they are rich in iron.
 They are helpful when it comes to the prevention of anemia.
 Also, iron works well in combination with vitamin C as it helps with its absorption.

 Vitamin A in red peppers acts as an antioxidant and keeps the health of the brain, kidneys, lungs, skin, heart, and eyes.
-Manganese also acts as an antioxidant and reduces the risk of all diseases that could appear due to free radical damage and it regulates blood sugar.
+Manganese also acts as an antioxidant and reduces the risk of all diseases that could appear due to free radical damage, and it also regulates blood sugar.

-Vitamin A and manganese in red peppers are good protectors of the overall health and immunity.
-They remove the free radicals and the risk of diseases they could cause.
+In general, vitamin A and manganese in red peppers are good protectors of overall health and immunity.

 Good for Digestion and Weight Control

-Thiamin that is also known as B1 vitamin, promotes a good flow of electrolytes to all nerves and muscles and converts everything consumed into energy.
-There is also riboflavin that is known as B2 vitamin, it converts food into energy, but it also promotes good oxygen flow in all of the cells as well.
+- Thiamin, also known as B1 vitamin, promotes a good flow of electrolytes to all nerves and muscles and converts everything consumed into energy.

 Nutrition Facts of Red Peppers for Guinea Pigs